uli28/ng-dev/labs/L4-ui/readme.md

 ## Steps Outlined

+- Install Angular Material and create a base responsive layout
+- Implement a Material Design
+- Implement a custom Material Theme - optional

-### Using Angular Material
+### Install Angular Material and create a base responsive layout

 Add Angular Material to your project:

 - Install Angular Material using the [Material Getting Started](https://material.angular.io/guide/getting-started) and choose a theme of your choice.

-- Implement a `material.module.ts` and copy its default content from the [Demo App](/demos/05-ui/user-interface/src/app/material.module.ts).

-- Test the installation of Angular Material by replacing the `div` in the `navbar.component.html` with a [Material Toolbar](https://material.angular.io/components/toolbar/overview)
+- Test the installation of Angular Material by replacing the `div` in the `navbar.component.html` with a [Material Toolbar](https://material.angular.io/components/toolbar/overview).
+In order to get this working you will need to import the `MatToolbarModule` from `@angular/material/toolbar` in the `navbar.component.ts`.

 Implement the Base Layout using CSS Grid:

 - Change to base layout in app.component to use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
-Use the [Demo App](/demos/05-ui/user-interface/src/app/app.component.html) Layout as a reference.
+Use the [main.component.html](/demos/05-ui/user-interface/src/app/main/main.component.html) layout and [main.component.scss](/demos/05-ui/user-interface/src/app/main/main.component.scss ) as a reference.
+You could also use an online tool like [CSS Grid Generator](https://grid.layoutit.com/) to generate the grid layout.

 - Hide the sidebar on devices with a horizontal width less than `960px`.
 We will add a toggle button in another lab.
+You could use [demo-container.component.scss](/demos/05-ui/user-interface/src/app/demos/demo-container/demo-container.component.scss) as a reference as it contains a media query.

-Implement a Material Design for Food App:
+### Implement a Material Design for Food App

-- Use [mat-card](https://material.angular.io/components/card/overview) elements in `food-list.component.html` and `food-edit.component.html` to surround the content
+- Use [mat-card](https://material.angular.io/components/card/overview) elements in `food-list.component.html` and `food-edit.component.html` to surround the content.
+You will have to import the following modules in the respective components:
+    - MatToolbarModule
+    - MatCardModule
+    - MatTableModule
+    - MatIconModule
+    - MatButtonModule
+    - MatInputModule

 - Use [mat-table](https://material.angular.io/components/table/overview) for the `food-list.component.html`